dev-dwarf/dev-dwarf.github.io/src/technical/making-a-ssg1.md

 <h2>Hello</h2>
 <p>It's nice to be <b>loud</b>!</p>
 ```
-With the above as the goal, its not hard to imagine rendering the parsed nodes to HTML using a couple loops:
+With the above as the goal, it's not hard to imagine rendering the parsed nodes to HTML using a couple loops:
 ```
 Str8List render(Arena* arena, Block* root) {
     Str8List out = {0};